We’re never at a loss for things to do around here and the Holiday events in Columbus do not disappoint!

 1. Conservatory Aglow at Franklin Park Conservatory

 This year the show extends inside the Conservatory, and outside in the Children’s Garden and the Grand Mallway.
-Keep an eye out for a life-sized gingerbread house, ornament trees and a disco dance party inside the rainbow tunnel!
+Keep an eye out for a life-sized gingerbread house, ornament trees and the rainbow tunnel!

 There is a special engagement rate for this event and members receive 50% off.
 Reserving tickets in advance is strongly recommended.
 Access Family Members and families participating in SNAP, EBT, WIC and Medicaid can qualify for $3 Special Engagement Rates.